 Many people decide to skydive with the assumption that it’s better to avoid food in the hours leading up to the jump, but this isn’t actually true.
 In fact, jumping malnourished is likely to cause nausea.
 Food also helps you to stay alert, so each stage of the jump can go off without a hitch.

 As you go up in altitude, the amount of oxygen in the air thins out.
 Although it’s possible to jump from heights that require oxygen assistance, it’s far from common.
 Here at DZONE®, we jump from heights between 12,500 and 14,000 feet, where there is plenty of oxygen left in the air.

 And in fact, the highest skydives without oxygen take place at jump heights of roughly 15,000 feet.
 We want your skydiving experience to be as exciting as it can be—and if we took you any higher than we actually do, we’d need to train you on how to use an oxygen mask.
 As it stands, you can use proper breathing techniques to manage your oxygen intake all the way down.

 What Kind Of Tandem Equipment Do We Use?

 We use Sigma tandem systems and TX2 tandem canopies.

 Book Your Unforgettable Skydiving Experience Today!

-Whether you live in Boise, ID or Spokane, WA, or you’re visiting from far away, we’d love to help you book a skydiving adventure that you’ll never forget!
+Whether you live in Boise, ID or you’re visiting from far away, we’d love to help you book a skydiving adventure that you’ll never forget!
 You’ve got all the information about skydiving that you need to know, so contact us today to learn more or place your deposit.
 You can also explore our blog for more details on what to expect!